-On October 28, 1889, Katsu Goto was a merchant, interpreter and lynching victim.
-He spoke fluent English and was a contract laborer who took over a store in Hanokaa, Hawaii, a plantation village.
-His customers not only were Japanese, as he was but also Hawaiian and Haole (white).
+On October 28, 1889, Katsu Goto was a merchant, interpreter, and lynching victim.
+He spoke fluent English and was a contract laborer who took over a store in Honokaa, Hawaii, a plantation village.
+His customers were not only Japanese, as he was but also Hawaiian and Haole (white).
 White plantation owners disliked him, and his popularity with the community created competition with shopkeepers loyal to the white Protestant overseers.

 After a black rape suspect was forcibly taken from a county jail and lynched in front of a crowd of 9,000 people in Ohio, The Cleveland Leader published this editorial on June 19, 1897, that echoed the sentiments of many of the American people.

 “The people of Ohio have seen murderers tried and convicted of murder in the 1st degree two or three times over and finally set free.
 They have known many desperate and dangerous criminals to be sent to the penitentiary for long terms and released soon enough to make the whole costly process of the courts seem little better than a farce . . .
 That is the real reason why, once in a while, the passion and indignation of the masses break through all restraints and some particularly wicked crime is avenged . . . “